-- (e) Excess electricity credits are not transferable between customers or locations. - (6) Electric generating systems and interconnecting equipment used by eligible customer-generators shall meet all applicable safety and power quality standards established by the National Electrical Code (NEC), Institute of Electrical and Electronics Engineers (IEEE), and accredited testing laboratories such as Underwriters Laboratories. - (7) An eligible customer-generator installation is transferable to other persons or service locations upon notification to the retail electric supplier and verification that the installation is in compliance with the applicable safety and power quality standards in KRS 278.467 and in subsection (6) of this section. - (8) Any upgrade of the interconnection between the retail electric supplier and the customer-generator that is required by commission-approved tariffs for the purpose of allowing net metering shall be made at the expense of the customer-generator.
+- (7) Electric generating systems and interconnecting equipment used by eligible customer-generators shall meet all applicable safety and power quality standards established by the National Electrical Code (NEC), Institute of Electrical and Electronics Engineers (IEEE), and accredited testing laboratories such as Underwriters Laboratories. - (8) An eligible customer-generator installation is transferable to other persons at the same premises upon notification to the retail electric supplier and verification that the installation is in compliance with the applicable safety and power quality standards in KRS 278.467 and in subsection (7) of this section. - (9) Any upgrade of the interconnection between the retail electric supplier and the customer-generator that is required by commission-approved tariffs for the purpose of allowing net metering shall be made at the expense of the customer-generator.

-History: Amended 2008 Ky.
+History: Amended 2019 Ky.
+Acts ch.
+101, sec.
+2, effective January 1, 2020. --Amended 2008 Ky.
 Acts ch.
 138, sec.
 2, effective July 15, 2008. -- Created 2004 Ky.
 Acts ch.
 193, sec.
 2, effective July 13, 2004.

 278.467 Jurisdiction over disputes -- Guidelines -- Forms -- Posting on Web site.
+(Effective January 1, 2020)

 - (1) The commission shall have original jurisdiction over any dispute between a retail electric supplier and an eligible customer-generator, regarding net metering rates, service, standards, performance of contracts, and testing of net meters. - (2) No later than one hundred eighty (180) days from July 15, 2008, the Public Service Commission shall develop interconnection and net metering guidelines for all retail electric suppliers operating in the Commonwealth.
-The guidelines shall meet the requirements of KRS 278.466(6). - (3) No later than ninety (90) days from the issuance by the Public Service Commission of the guidelines required under subsection (2) of this section, each retail electric supplier shall file with the commission a net metering tariff and application forms to comply with those guidelines.
+The guidelines shall meet the requirements of KRS 278.466(7). - (3) No later than ninety (90) days from the issuance by the Public Service Commission of the guidelines required under subsection (2) of this section, each retail electric supplier shall file with the commission a net metering tariff and application forms to comply with those guidelines.
 All retail electric suppliers shall make their net metering tariff and interconnection practices easily available to the public by posting the tariff and practices on their Web sites.

-History: Amended 2008 Ky.
+History: Amended 2019 Ky.
+Acts ch.
+101, sec.
+3, effective January 1, 2020. --Amended 2008 Ky.
 Acts ch.
 138, sec.
 3, effective July 15, 2008. -- Created 2004 Ky.
 Acts ch.
 193, sec.
 3, effective July 13, 2004.